-This workshop is designed for artists who desire to learn the skills necessary to fabricate professional level picture frames using inexpensive lumber from local hardware stores or home centers.
-Participants will learn the proper safety and use of various carpentry hand tools and power equipment required for the construction of wooden frames.
-This will include ripping custom stock on the table saw and mitered corner assembly, including adhesives, pneumatic brad nailers, splines, and sanding and finishes.
-Professional matting practices, glazing, archival image mounting, hanging hardware, and gallery-hanging practices will be included.
-Participants should bring various 2-dimensional works (digital prints, drawings, collage, oil paintings, photographs, prints, watercolors, etc.) to be framed.
+This workshop is designed for artists who desire to learn the skills necessary to fabricate simple picture frames using dimensional lumber from local hardware stores or home centers.
+Participants will learn the proper use and safety of various carpentry hand tools and power equipment required for the construction of wooden frames.
+Training will include ripping custom stock on the table saw, mitered corner assembly, including adhesives, pneumatic fasteners, splines construction, sanding, and finishes.
+Professional matting practices, glazing, archival image mounting, hanging hardware, and gallery practices will be taught as part of the workshop.
+Participants should bring various 2-dimensional works (drawings, collage, oil paintings, photographs, prints, watercolors, etc.) to be matted and framed.
 By the end of the week, each participant will complete multiple exhibition-ready matted, glazed, and framed works produced at a fraction of the cost of relying on retail frame shops.
 This workshop is open to participants at any level of experience.

 Adam Larsen is a passionate artist, a dynamic teacher of the visual language, and an impeccable craftsman.
 His creative work exists in varied forms of drawing, printmaking, sculpture, and artists’ books.
 This mixed media affiliation allows him freedom as an artist to produce work in any combination of material and process in which to inform and enhance his concept.
 Adam holds an MFA degree from Wichita State University, KS and has exhibited his work extensively throughout the region, around the country, and internationally.
 He is currently a tenured, Professor of Art at Snow College in Ephraim, Utah where he teaches design, drawing, mixed media, and printmaking.